Flowstates messaging platform logo

 The phrase is doing a lot of work.
 In practice, a managed gateway is:

-- A routing engine that decides which vendor handles each message based on destination, traffic class, vendor health, and cost
+• A routing engine that decides which route handles each message based on destination, traffic class, route health, and cost

-- A single API for the application, regardless of how many vendors sit behind it
+• A single API for the application, regardless of how many suppliers sit behind it

-BYOV — bring your own vendors — is the form this takes when the buyer already has direct relationships in place.
-The gateway plugs into the existing SMPP/HTTP connections, takes over routing and monitoring, and the buyer keeps the per-message economics they negotiated.
+BYOV — bring your own vendors — is what this looks like when the buyer already holds direct relationships and wants to keep the per-message economics they negotiated.
+The gateway plugs into the existing SMPP or HTTP connections and takes over routing, monitoring and escalation.

 What this changes for product teams